yohannes911/select2/doc/select2.md

    1. Thread `1` exited the previous selection w/o taking the token.
 Hence currently it is not the token owner.
 In this case it will wake up thread `0` in section 3.1, in finite steps, hence the loop exits (because `wait[0]` becomes false and then it will be never changed back to true until thread `0` is in wait loop).
    1. Thread `1` exited the previous selection by taking the token, ie. it is currently the token owner.
 Neither thread would change the token ownership again until thread `0` is in the wait loop.
 Why?
 Beacuse thread `1` will detect thread `0` as active and enter the loop itself.
 Since the wait loop checks whether the token ownership changed, the loop will exit (because `token == 0` becomes false).

+The whole protocol is wait-free in the following manner as well:

 ### Application protocol ###

 In order to use the protocol to execute critical sections it must be extended in some way.
 This works like this: